 Put everything in writing

 One of the first steps is to always put everything in writing.
 Do not rely on an oral agreement and a handshake to solidify a business decision.
-When you create your contract, make sure it hits all the details as well as the standard legal language, but include terms that allow for some wiggle room when inevitable delays crop up.
+When you create your contract, make sure it hits all the details as well as the standard legal language.
+The more specific you are in your terms and conditions, the better off you will be.

 Address disputes before they arise